25 Ways to Give Thanks at Your Wedding

 Photo Credit: Bowersock Photographers

-Bonus: Keep the spirit of gratitude going in your marriage.
+Keep the spirit of gratitude going in your marriage

 Leave secret messages for your spouse to find.
-At dinner, take a cue from The Queen of Giving, Oprah Winfrey, and tell them about three blessings that happened to you on that day.
+At dinner, take a cue from Oprah Winfrey and tell them about three blessings that happened to you on that day.
 "When you focus on what you have, your abundance only increases," the talk show host has said.

 Photo Credit: Betsy's Wood on Etsy